sxsx1xsxs/PLT/README.md

 Guanming Qiao (gq2135)
 Chunlin Zhu (cz2487)

-Syntax In-coming:
+1.Syntax In-coming:
+things related to regex and array implementation

-How to compile and execute the compiler:
+2.How to compile and execute the compiler:
 First edit the test.of file for your test, "of" standing for OpenFile file.
 Then run:
     ocamlbuild -clean toplevel.native